merqlove/rack-seo_redirect/README.md

 ### Rack::SeoRedirect::TrailingSlash

-Your can pass *true* or *false* as a parameter to *TrailingSlash* middleware.
-This indicates either you need */* in the end of your url or not.
+Your can pass hash as a parameter to *TrailingSlash* middleware.

-For adding */* to the end of urls use:

-    use Rack::SeoRedirect::TrailingSlash, path_with_slash: true

 For removing */* from the end of urls use:

     use Rack::SeoRedirect::TrailingSlash, path_with_slash: false

-Default is *false* (removing trailing slash).
+Default is *true* (removing trailing slash).

 For removing */* from the end of url queries use: